 Several years ago, most people associated the word “bot” with pop culture robots from the 80s and 90s science fiction movies.
 However, since this time, a lot has changed.
 Now, the word “bot” has an entirely new meaning, especially for online retailers.
-Moreover, about 80% of businesses plan to use chatbots for their online businesses by 2020.
-If you want to stay competitive at this time, you should also consider integrating e-commerce chatbot to your online store.
+Moreover, about 80% of businesses plan to use chatbots for their online businesses by 2021.
+If you want to stay competitive by this time, you should also consider integrating e-commerce chatbots into your online store.

-Why are chatbots so popular and what value do they bring to the online business?
+Why use chatbots, why are chatbots so popular, what value do they bring to online business?
 We know some of the answers.

 The Current State of E-commerce Chatbots